 Keeping an accurate count of inventory at your store

-As you can see, the day you do a physical inventory count doesn’t have to be one your retail associates dread.
-By clearly organizing and labeling where products are located, having a process in place, and using the right tools, stocktakes are more likely to go smoothly and errors due to miscounting or misplaced items are kept to a minimum.
+The day you do a physical inventory count doesn’t have to be one your retail associates dread.
+By clearly organizing and labeling where products are located, having a physical inventory process in place, and using the right tools, stocktakes are more likely to go smoothly and errors due to miscounting or misplaced items are kept to a minimum.

 Follow these tips to assure your next inventory count—whether it’s a cycle count or your annual physical inventory check—is well-executed, helps you address inventory shrinkage, and keeps an accurate ledger of the quantity, cost, and retail value of the inventory you carry in store.